chicagolug/chicagolug-pelican/content/locations/freegeek-chicago.rst

 :category: Locations
 :slug: freegeek

-Chicago Recycling and Computer Skill Development Center
+Chicago recycling and computer skill development center
 -------------------------------------------------------
 Free Geek Chicago is a not-for-profit community organization that recycles used computers and parts to provide functional computers, education and job